metabase/metabase/docs/permissions/data-sandboxes.md

 - The [group](../people-and-groups/managing.md#groups) of people who should see the filtered version of the table.

 You can define up to one data sandbox for each table/group combo in your Metabase.
 That means you can display different versions of a table for different groups, such as "Sandboxed Accounts for Sales" to your salespeople, and "Sandboxed Accounts for Managers" for sales managers.

-If you're ready to jump in, try our [Data sandbox examples](./data-sandbox-examples.md).

 ## Types of data sandboxes